playcanvas/developer.playcanvas.com/content/ru/user-manual/designer/viewport.md

 ## Cameras

 Initially the Editor is set to use the **Perspective** camera.
 This camera is as if a movie camera was floating in your scene.
 You can use the camera dropdown menu to view the scene using various other cameras.
-The **orthographic** cameras: Top, Bottom, Front, Back, Left, Right, let you view a version of the scene with no perpspective.
+The **orthographic** cameras: Top, Bottom, Front, Back, Left, Right, let you view a version of the scene with no perspective.
 Useful for fine-tuning positions.

 You can also use the camera menu to select any of the camera Entities in your scene.
 This way you can position your in-game camera exactly as required.